Book review: Where Power Stops: The Making and Unmaking of Presidents and Prime Ministers, by David Runciman. Published by: Profile Books.

 But a few years later, he admitted the folly of this pledge.
 For calm down, dear!
 He was the future once, his Day Mayor and your Night Mayor.

-In 1989, Boris Johnson (then aged 25) reported on Margaret Thatcher’s press conference performance in which she committed to Britain joining the Exchange Rate Mechanism.
-According to him, the 63 year old Prime Minister was looking: “distinctly sexy, with a flush about her cheeks as though she were up to something naughty.”
-Alan Clark, Tory MP, diarist and womaniser was another fan.
+In 1989, Boris Johnson, then aged 25, reported on Prime Minister Margaret Thatcher’s press conference performance in which she committed Britain to joining the Exchange Rate Mechanism.
+According to him, the 63-year-old premier was looking: “distinctly sexy, with a flush about her cheeks as though she were up to something naughty.”
+Alan Clark, Tory MP, diarist and notorious womaniser was another fan.
 “I never came across any other woman in politics as sexually attractive in terms of eyes, wrist and ankle,” he wrote, rather oddly.
 Paul Gascoigne, the footballer, also seemed keen, embracing her eagerly on meeting her in 1990.
 “I was right there and could see that she just loved it,” observes her private secretary, Caroline Slocock observes.
 “What he thought he was doing, I don’t know.”

 Others, such as her longest serving chancellor, Nigel Lawson, were less keen.
 “I think she could turn it on if she wanted to,” says the father of the TV chef, Nigella Lawson, “but sexiness wasn’t the most obvious thing about her.
 She was also extremely headmistressy.”
 For the record, if Microsoft could detect sexism, the last sentence would have a line underneath it now on my computer.

 In other words, Lord Lawson is saying.
 “She acted like she was in charge.
 Which she was.
 She was the Prime Minister.
-But I didn’t like it because I was a man and wasn’t used to it.”
+But I didn’t like it because I was a man and wanted to be Prime Minister myself and anyway wasn’t used to having a woman tell me what to do.”

 This is an excellent, highly readable memoir which really does shed new light on the “Iron Lady”.
-Slocock like many people, was somewhat repelled by Thatcher’s artificial sounding voice, the product of first childhood elocution lessons intended to purge the Grantham out of it and later softened by the tutoring of Saatchi and Saatchi spin doctors.
+Slocock like many people, was somewhat repelled by Thatcher’s artificial sounding voice, the product, first, of childhood elocution lessons intended to purge the Grantham out of her and later softened by the tutoring of Saatchi and Saatchi spin doctors.

-As Slocock points out though, the political environment in the Commons both then and now, does rather favour male speakers.
+As Slocock points out though, the political environment in the Commons both then and now, clearly favours male speakers.
 Were this not the case, would all those years of speech work have been necessary?
 One suspects not.

 As Norman Tebbit puts it: “One of the problems of being a woman in politics is that men can shout, but if a woman increases the volume of her voice, she tends to squawk.”

-Slocock actually lets Lawson off the sexism charge (even after some bizarre distasteful comments from him, which suggest she sat on her knickers, rather than her skirt) but it is a fact that while she got on with many men: Dennis, Reagan, Gorbachev, Cecil Parkinson, she certainly didn’t, others: Lawson, Heseltine and Geoffrey Howe.
+Slocock actually lets Lawson off the sexism charge (even after some bizarre distasteful comments from him, which suggest she sat on her knickers, rather than her skirt) but it is a fact that while she got on with many men: Dennis Thatcher himself, Ronald Reagan, Mikhail Gorbachev, Cecil Parkinson, she certainly didn’t, others: Nigel Lawson, Michael Heseltine and Geoffrey Howe.
 Her utterly contemptuous treatment of Howe, a decent man who she humiliated through her public bullying and shaming of him, ultimately brought her down.
 Deservedly so.

 Equally unforgivable as Slocock notes, is Thatcher’s near total failure to promote other women.
 Thus, the big expanse in women MPs didn’t come until the age of Blair.
 The first woman Foreign Secretary?
 Under Blair.
 First woman Home Secretary?
 Under Blair, again.